snap-one/docs-driverworks-api/source/includes/37_web_service/_2-ReceivedAsync.md

 ## ReceivedAsync

-This function is used in conjunction with urlGet and urlPost.
+This function is used in conjunction with [urlGet][1] and [urlPost][2].
 It handles the data contained in the data ticket.
 As soon as data is returned from getUrl, Director will call this in the Lua code.
 This API should not be invoked during OnDriverInit.

 ###### Available from 1.6.0.